HTML Editor Component

-Resolution: I will strengthen passwords by adopting passphrases.
+Resolution: I will strengthen passwords and adopt passphrases.

 The beginning of the year is a good time to update your passwords.
-Create a unique phrase to add length and strengthen security for each account and device.
-And if you have any accounts or devices with default passwords, resolve to change them today!
+Create a phrase to add length and strength to your security.

 Resolution: I will say “yes” to 2-factor authentication.